-We also see the word fruit associated with wheat and bread throughout the Old Testament.
+We also see the word “fruit” is associated with wheat and bread throughout the Old Testament.
 In the book of Leviticus, as God is describing to Moses the way worship is connected to the growth and changing seasons of the earth, God instructs “to present a new cereal [bread] to the Lord” and “to present your first fruits to the Lord you shall bring two loves of bread” (Leviticus 15:17).
-If you had any doubt about the bread being the original fruit, Moses connects that this bread is their “first fruit.”(Leviticus 15:20).
+Additionally, Moses connects that this bread is their “first fruit.”(Leviticus 15:20).
 Might this “first fruit” of bread literally be the original good fruit in Eden?

 There is also a mysterious reference to this holy bread in Exodus 25 and Leviticus 24 that many translations call “showbread.”
 This bread was significant because it was to be placed in the holy Tabernacle that God instructed Moses to make.
-The Tabernacle was kind of like a portable tent of worship for Israel during their time in the desert.
-There were to be three sacred objects to be kept in the Tabernacle.
+The Tabernacle was a portable tent of worship for Israel during their time in the desert.
+There were three sacred objects to be kept in the Tabernacle.
 1. The Ark of the Covenant.
-2. The golden Lampstand known as the Menorah, 3.
-The Golden table where this showbread was placed.
-Now, in the Bible these three objects are especially significant since Moses saw the pattern shown to him when he was close to God (see Exodus 25:9, 40).
+2. The golden Lampstand known as the Menorah.
+3. The Golden table where this showbread was placed.
+These three objects are especially significant since Moses saw the pattern of these three when he was in God’s presence (see Exodus 25:9, 40).
 It is interesting to note that the sacred Lampstand (commonly called menorah) was to be decorated like a tree.
-What is also interesting is that this holy bread was placed next to the tree an like image of the Lampstand.
+What is also interesting is that this holy bread was placed next to the Lampstand-tree image.
 Could this be a vision of the original tree of life in Genesis and the holy fruit of bread that will bring man back to God?

-The fruit being bread also makes sense when we plug in the fact that Jesus says He is the bread of life (John 6: 36, 48, 51) and that this bread of life will bring eternal life of the soul (John 6: 50-51).
+The fruit coming in the form of bread also makes sense when Jesus says He is the bread of life (John 6: 36, 48, 51) and that this bread of life will bring eternal life of the soul (John 6: 50-51).
 Furthermore, He explained that this bread is His actual flesh (John 6: 51), and that unless you eat this flesh and drink this blood you have no life in you (John 6: 53-55).
 And if the reader completely missed this Jesus then sums it all in the next verse by saying: